 #7 – Makes you healthier: Studies show that keeping a gratitude journal caused participants to report 16% fewer physical symptoms, 19% more time spent exercising, 10% less physical pain, 8% more sleep & 25% increased sleep quality.
 It also lowered depressive symptoms by 30% or more, for as long as the practice was continued.

 #8 – Boosts your career: Grateful people are more social and more like-able, which makes them more likely to network effectively and create helpful work relationships.
-Because gratitude also strengthens relationships, this leads to career success in the form ofor_horsesf better teamwork, partnerships, mentorships, and overall communication.
+Because gratitude also strengthens relationships, this leads to career success in the form of better teamwork, partnerships, mentorships, and overall communication.

-Being grateful on a consistent basis makes you more optimistic, less materialistic, more spiritual, less self-centered, and increases your self-esteem!
+#9 – Develops your personality: Being grateful on a consistent basis makes you more optimistic, less materialistic, more spiritual, less self-centered, and increases your self-esteem!
 It also increases empathy, reduces feelings of envy, allows you to experience good feelings, and helps you bounce back from stress.

 #11 – Makes you more resilient: Practicing gratitude regularly requires that we make the conscious choice to focus on what we’re grateful for, over & over again.
 This type of mental honing, strengthens our minds and our ability to take control in the face of adversity.
 The long lasting effects of a Gratitude practice will bring us mental strength that will already be there to help us when times get rough.